The King of the Snakes: The Snake Man (Kuangtung)

-As for the true wife, her soul is transformed into a mainah bird and flies off to her husband's window, mocking him in song about how he cannot see.
+As for the true wife, her soul is transformed into a myna bird and flies off to her husband's window, mocking him in song about how he cannot see.
 The snake man then asks the bird to perch on his hand if it is his true wife, which the bird does.
 The youth then places the bird in a beautiful cage and feeds it, and every morning the bird mocks the false wife with a song.
 The false wife wants to kill the bird, and, when the snake mean leaves one day, she kills it and cooks it in a broth.
 The false wife blames the cat to explain the missing bird, and serves the broth: the snake man's dish is filled with delicious meat, while the false wife's only has malodorous bones.
 The false wife tosses the broth in the garden, where a bamboo tree sprouts.
 The bamboo tree provides shade and silver for the snake man, while it releases branches to snag at the false bride's hair and wasps to sting her face.
 Enraged, she cuts down the bamboo to make a bed out of it, which is soft to the snake man and scratching to the false wife, who tosses it in the fire.
 However, a spark hits her other eye, blinding her.
 At midnight, the snake man hears someone spinning outside his room and goes to investigate.
 He finds a maiden weaving and thinks she resembles his true wife.
 He goes to embrace her and she tells him everything that transpired.
 Enraged, he takes a knife and kills the false wife - the tale ends.